AgentMC/Sao19/Translate/En/Part1.md

 Intending to do everything possible to at the very least avoid catastrophe, Ronye focused her mind on the heart of the “machine dragon”.

-Even though she was appointed as an apprentice, Ronnie still has not yet reached the level where she could freely utilize the "incarnation" which was the secret of the Knights.
+Even though she was appointed as an apprentice, Ronye still has not yet reached the level where she could freely utilize the "incarnation" which was the secret of the Knights.
 It was completely impossible for her to invoke sacred art by shortening the incantation to as little as her will like Kirito and higher Knights did, but recently she became able to perceive the state of the generated elements.

 As Sadore-shi said, a lot of thermal elements were contained inside the machine dragon.
 However, the thermals are never quiet.
 She felt how they are trembling and pulsing as if trying to blow away from the surrounding shell.